 - Remember your PPE.
 Consider wearing eye protection or goggles—suctioning can get messy!

-- Patients should be preoxygenated with 100 percent oxygen to help decrease the risk of hypoxia due to suctioning.
+- Patients should be preoxygenated with 100% oxygen to help decrease the risk of hypoxia due to suctioning.

 - Maintain sterile technique.
 This is essential to preventing contamination of the airway with harmful disease-causing bacteria.

-- Suction for only 5-10 seconds at a time if possible.
+- Suction for only five-to10 seconds at a time if possible.
 Along with preoxygenating, this helps to prevent hypoxia and reduces the risk for cardiac arrhythmias.

 - Provide adequate ventilation between suctioning passes to allow for oxygenation and perfusion to the tissues.